6 Best Waterfalls near Chennai

 This falls near Aliyar Dam in Coimbatore which stands between Valparai and Pollachi.
 The best time to enjoy it is from October to March.
 Although you can get a chance to take a bath under the falls it is a bit risky to take the chance in the monsoon due to the high flow of water.
 It takes one or two hours from Aliyar Dam to reach there.
 The fall is a perennial waterfall and is enclosed within vegetation and lush greeneries.

 Olakkay aruvi Waterfalls

 It is a waterfall in Coimbatore and is at a distance of 545 kilometres from Chennai.
-The place is a wonder lust for the nature lovers and is a suitable one to bath under the shower provide by nature.
+The place is a wonder lust for nature lovers and is a suitable one to bath under the shower provided by nature.
 The view is definitely eyed soothing and is a popular tourist destination.
 The occurrence of deep cliffs at the upper part makes the pat dangerous but bathing is a delightful activity mostly enjoyed by the travellers.

 Other than the above-mentioned waterfalls there are many others too in Tamil Nadu such as Tada falls, Kailashakana, Hogenakkal, Talakona, Kaigal, and Agaya Gangai Falls that are beyond description.
 Chennai is known to be a place of varied interests such as beaches, temples, malls and theme parks but waterfalls are something that fulfils the lust of nature enthusiasts.